crystal-lang/crystal-book/using_the_compiler/README.md

 crystal build [<options>] <programfile>
 ```

-Unless specified, the resuling binary will have the same name as the source file minus the extension `.cr`.
+Unless specified, the resulting binary will have the same name as the source file minus the extension `.cr`.

 Example: